zew/go-questionnaire/app-bucket/content/fmt/en/page-0-data-protection.md

-* By clicking `Next` or `Page…` your answers will be saved and you progress to the next page.
+* By clicking `Next` or `Page…` your answers will be saved and you will progress to the next page.

-* In case of an interruption (closing of the web browser) your answers remain saved.
+* In case of an interruption (closing of the web browser), your answers remain saved.
 You can re-use your personal link to continue and change your answers.

-* At the end you can finalize the questionnaire preventing further changes.
+* At the end, you can finalize the questionnaire preventing further changes.